japila-books/spark-structured-streaming-internals/docs/real-time-mode/index.md

 The goal of Real-Time Mode is to enable Apache Spark to power real-time applications (like instant anomaly alerts or live personalization) that today cannot meet their latency requirements with Spark's current streaming engine.

-Real-Time Mode is not supported in [AsyncProgressTrackingMicroBatchExecution](../AsyncProgressTrackingMicroBatchExecution.md).
+Real-Time Mode is not supported with [Asynchronous Progress Tracking](../async-progress-tracking/index.md).

 [Adaptive Query Execution]({{ book.spark_sql }}/adaptive-query-execution/) is not supported in Real-time Mode.